Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states and transverse invariant measures

-\begin{rem} As stated in \cite[Remark 11.11]{BDV} the first item of Theorem \ref{reconstruirelesetatsdeugibbs} also holds if $D$ is a Borel subset of positive Lebesgue measure of a smooth disc included in a leaf of $\hcF$ which is transverse to $\W^{cs}$.
-In fact the statement concerns the case where $D$ \emph{is} a smooth disc, but the argument of Lebesgue density used to prove \cite[Lemma 11.12]{BDV} adapts to prove our desired statement. \end{rem}
+\begin{rem} The first item of Theorem \ref{reconstruirelesetatsdeugibbs} also holds if $D$ is a Borel subset of positive Lebesgue measure of a smooth disc included in a leaf of $\hcF$ which is transverse to $\W^{cs}$.
+We sketch the proof in the appendix: see Step 4 of \S \ref{proofugibbs}. \end{rem}

 \begin{rem} In what follows, we will often consider charts of the form